About

 Transcription

 We may use generative AI to transcribe interviews and make our reporting more efficient.
-Our journalists will review transcriptions and cross-check with recordings for any material to be used in articles or other content.
+Our journalists will review transcriptions and cross-check them against recordings to ensure any material used in articles or other content is accurate.

 Translation